 The professionalism course component is worth 5% of the final course grade.
 Students who incur any of the following infractions will receive 0% for this course component.
 Students who do not have any such infractions will receive the full 5%.
-Ongoing professionalism issues will be addressed at the discretion of the course coordinator, program director and/or your faculty advisor.
+Ongoing professionalism issues will be addressed at the discretion of the course coordinator, program director, and/or your faculty advisor.

-Any of the following:
+Professionalism may include any of the following:

-- Late submission of an assignment or any other course component - Unexcused absence (please refer to the Clinical Handbook) - Report of unprofessional behavior - PSC form completed during a rotation or call back day (refer to Student Policy and Procedure Handbook)
+- Unexcused absence (please refer to the Absence Policy in the Clinical Handbook) - Report of unprofessional behavior - PSC form completed during a rotation or call back day (refer to Student Policy and Procedure Handbook)